allpix-squared/allpix-squared/src/modules/DopingProfileReader/README.md

 The profile is extrapolated along `z` such that if a position outside the sensor is queried, the last value available at the sensor surface is returned.
 This precludes edge effects from charge carriers moving at the sensor surfaces.

+The designation of the dopants follows the common practice of assigning negative values to p-doped silicon and positive values to n-doped silicon.

 The following models for the doping profile can be used:

 * For **constant**, a constant doping profile is set in the sensor